 If rural landscapes call your name, there’s plenty of those to see as you travel throughout the country as well.
 “There are lots of scenic spots that we stopped at and were able to get out of the bus to take photos of,” said Jess.
 “Todra Gorge was one of my favorites!”

-What has you dreaming of visiting Morocco?
+What has you dreaming of a trip to Morocco?
 Let us know in the comments!